Procurement Activities

 Based on Fujikura Group Corporate Philosophy MVCV, Fujikura group promotes procurement of minerals which are free from inhuman acts including human right violations and labor issues in regard to mineral procurement in conflict-affected and high-risk areas/countries in order to establish responsible supply chain.

-We will continue to strengthen our response to responsible mineral procurement by providing information to our suppliers and within the Group.
-We ask that our suppliers understand this policy and cooperate with us in achieving responsible mineral procurement.
+We will continue to strengthen our efforts to ensure responsible mineral sourcing by providing information to our business partners and within the group.
+We ask our business partners for their understanding of this policy and their cooperation in realizing responsible mineral sourcing.

 *CAHRAs: Conflict Affected and High Risk Areas